firassziedan/objectionjs-graphql/README.md

 # Extending your schema with mutations

 Often you need to provide mutations in your GraphQL schema.
-At the same time mutations can be quite opinionated with side effects and complex business logic, so plain CUD implementation is not always a good idea.
+At the same time, mutations can be quite opinionated with side effects and complex business logic, so plain CUD implementation is not always a good idea.
 Therefore, we provide a method `extendWithMutations` which allows you to extend the generated query schema with mutations.
 You can provide a root `GraphQLObjectType` or a function as the first argument for this method.
-Function in this case plays as a strategy which receives current builder as a first argument and returns `GraphQLObjectType`.
+Function in this case plays as a strategy that receives the current builder as a first argument and returns `GraphQLObjectType`.

 ```js